Ethosuximide is an anticonvulsant succinimide, chemically designated as alpha-ethyl-alpha-methyl-succinimide, with the following structural formula:

 Who should not take ethosuximide?

-Do not take ethosuximide if you are allergic to succinimides (methsuximide or ethosuximide), or any of the ingredients in Ethosuximide Oral Solution.
-See the end of this Medication Guide for a complete list of ingredients in Ethosuximide Oral Solution.
+Do not take ethosuximide if you are allergic to succinimides (methsuximide or ethosuximide), or any of the ingredients in ethosuximide.
+See the end of this Medication Guide for a complete list of ingredients in ethosuximide.

 What should I tell my healthcare provider before taking ethosuximide?